Ivins, Utah

 Ivins (/ˈaɪvᵻnz/ EYE-vinz) is a city in southwestern Washington County, Utah, United States.
 It is a part of the St. George Metropolitan Area as a suburb or "bedroom" community.
 The population was 8,978 at the 2020 census, up from 6,753 at the 2010 census.
 Although Ivins was listed as a town in the 2000 census, it became a city in 1998.

 Geography

 According to the United States Census Bureau, the city has a total area of 10.3 mi2, of which 10.2 mi2 is land and 0.1 mi2 (0.68%) is water.

-Ivins is near Tuacahn (an outdoor arts and amphitheater) and Snow Canyon State Park, which draw many people to the area.
+Ivins is home to Tuacahn (an outdoor arts and amphitheater) and near Snow Canyon State Park, which draw many people to the area.
 There are many new planned developments (some with golf courses) near or in Ivins, joining the earlier Kayenta and Padre Canyon developments.

 Climate

 According to the Köppen Climate Classification system, Ivins has a semi-arid climate, abbreviated "BSk" on climate maps.